adamscott/OInput/README.md

 ```

 ### Button and axis detection
-Always wanted to implement a prompt asking a user to press a key?
+Implementing a prompt asking a user to press a key is quite easy with OInput.
 ```csharp
 void Update() {
 	if (OInput.DetectAxis() != OInput.Axis.None) {